-As the school year progresses on, we start digging deeper into our learning and attempt more complex classroom concepts and tasks.
+As the school year progresses, we start digging deeper into our learning and attempting more complex classroom concepts and tasks.
 Some of the BIG work we do in the middle school classroom is establishing expectations in literature circles in order to make this invaluable time most thoughtful and productive.

 Literature circles take work.
-It is not possible to place a group of students elbow-elbow and knee-knee, into a small space, and expect them to tackle a text if they haven’t learned the etiquette and expectations.
+It is not possible to place a group of students, elbow-elbow and knee-knee, into a small space and expect them to tackle a text if they haven’t learned the etiquette and expectations.
 The way I love to gear my students up for their work together is through the use of fables.
-Fables are the perfect short stories that allow for students to explore character, setting, problem, solution, and theme.
+Fables are the perfect short stories that allow students to explore character, setting, problem, solution, and theme.

-To enhance my middle school students’ work with fables, and to best prepare them to work with novels in small groups, I have turned 4-different popular fables into small group scripts.
+To enhance my middle school students’ work with fables and to best prepare them to work with novels in small groups, I have turned four different popular fables into small group scripts.

 - three-four character parts